permaweb/ao/servers/cu/README.md

 ## Environment Variables

 There are a few environment variables that you can set.
-Besides `WALLET`, they each have a default:
+Besides `WALLET`/`WALLET_FILE`, they each have a default:

 - `GATEWAY_URL`: The Arweave gateway for the CU to use fetch block metadata, data on arweave, and Scheduler-Location data (defaults to `arweave.net`)
 - `UPLOADER_URL`: The url of the uploader to use to upload Process `Checkpoints` to Arweave.
 (Defaults to `up.arweave.net`)
-- `WALLET`: the JWK Interface stringified JSON that will be used by the CU
+- `WALLET`/`WALLET_FILE`: the JWK Interface stringified JSON that will be used by the CU, or a file to load it from
 - `PORT`: Which port the web server should listen on (defaults to port `6363`)
 - `DB_MODE`: Whether the database being used by the CU is embedded within the CU or is remote to the CU.
 Can be either `embedded` or `remote` (defaults to